com-lihaoyi/scalasql/readme.md

 }
 ```

-ScalaSql supports PostgreSQL, MySQL, Sqlite, and H2 databases.
-Support for additional
+ScalaSql supports database connections to PostgreSQL, MySQL, Sqlite, and H2 databases.
-databases can be easily added.
+Support for additional databases can be easily added.

 ScalaSql is a relatively new library, so please try it out, but be aware you may hit bugs
 or missing features!
 Please open [Discussions](https://github.com/com-lihaoyi/scalasql/discussions)